Wedded to War Historic Sites of New York City--

 But back to Cooper Union.
 Below you’ll see it as it stands today.
 Find a map of building here

-5) Central Park Central Park, the first public landscaped park in America, is important in Wedded to War.
+Central Park, the first public landscaped park in America, is important in Wedded to War.
 Completed in the 1850s, it’s Charlotte Waverly’s favorite spot in New York City.
 Irish immigrant Ruby O’Flannery has a different attitude toward the park since she and her family were evicted from their neighborhood (Seneca Village), a community of African American and immigrant citizens, so the land could be appropriated for Central Park.
 Landscape architect Frederick Law Olmsted became the executive secretary of the U.S. Sanitary Commission for the first two years of the Civil War, proving his administrative genius and saving thousands of lives.
 The historical figure Olmsted plays a major role in Wedded to War.
-Click the image below to see Olmsted’s map of Central Park much larger.

 The image below is a Currier & Ives hand-colored lithograph called “Central Park, The Drive,” painted in 1862.